pkeroulas/st2110-toolkit/README.md

 If error message is returned, look at the actual ffmpeg command line at the begining of the log file or see 'Troubleshoot' section below.

+Additional params can be set in the conf file, i.e. `/etc/st2110.conf`.
+See sample `./config/st2110.conf` for details.

 On a monitoring host: